unicode-org/cldr/docs/site/development/development-process/design-proposals/json-packaging-approved-by-the-cldr-tc-on-2015-03-25.md

 ---
-title: JSON Packaging (Approved by the CLDR TC on 2015-03-25)
+title: 'JSON Packaging (Approved by the CLDR TC on 2015-03-25)'
 ---

 # JSON Packaging (Approved by the CLDR TC on 2015-03-25)